hasandg/mongodb-vs-postgresql-Index-crud-benchmark/README.md

 ## Setup

 1. Clone the repository
-2. Start the Docker containers:
+2. Start the database containers (MongoDB & PostgreSQL only):
    ```bash
    docker-compose up -d
    ```